 Uummannaq is considered one of the most beautiful towns in Greenland.
 Located on a small island about 300 miles (483 km) north of the Arctic Circle, this tiny, picturesque village lies at the foot of a heart shaped mountain.

 The small settlement of Qeqertarsuaq is located on the South Coast of Disko Island.
 In 1773 the first whaling base was founded there.
 Whaling has been of great importance to the town over the past two centuries.
 Hunting and fishing are still the primary occupations for the island’s inhabitants.

 Day 12 Kangerlussuaq

 In the morning we reach the 120-mile (190 km) Kangerlussuaq Fjord and the town of the same name.
 It’s time to say goodbye to the SEAVENTURE.
 Charter flight back to Keflavik.
-Take a look at our Air & Ground package or this tour to enjoy a comfortable journey home.
+Take a look at our Air & Ground package (2023 on request) or this tour to enjoy a comfortable journey home.